 - Prerequisite: have achieved certification as a CIE or CIS.

-- Successfully complete the following courses: Appraisal Examiner, Customer Service, and one elective from courses offered by NICA.
+- Successfully complete one additional course offered by NICA.

 Apply for your CAE designation: